roel1289/CompBioLabsAndHomework/Assignments/Assignment09/Assignment9Markdown.md

 <img src="https://github.com/roel1289/CompBioLabsAndHomework/blob/master/Assignments/Assignment09/Rplot3.png" alt="https://github.com/roel1289/CompBioLabsAndHomework/blob/master/Assignments/Assignment09/Rplot3" width="600"/>

 I was able to find a clear difference between the averages of the different gear.
-After running a one-way ANOVA test, I was able to produce a p-value of p = 2 x 10^-16 , so the fish length averages for each method are significantly different.
+After running a one-way ANOVA test, I was able to produce a p-value of p = 2e-16 , so the fish length averages for each method are significantly different.
 So, it is unlikely the difference in fish length for each method is due to pure chance.\
 After running some code in RStudio, I was able to determine that the mean fish length for the dipnet, hoop, and seine, respectively are 48.4 cm, 115.0 cm, and 57.4 cm.
 It is clear to see that the hoop most